naiyerasif/site/content/blog/2018/2018-08-05-communicating-with-containers-on-docker-network.md

 In this file, we're declaring the Angular app exposed over the port `4200` and the network `uinet` which is nothing but a reference for `greeternet`.
 This will ensure that the services on both the stacks can talk to each other over the network `greeternet`.

 Launch both the stacks with `docker-compose up -d` and browse to <http://localhost:4200>.
-You should see the expected message on the browser window.
+You would see the expected message on the browser window.

 ## References

 **Source code** &mdash; [communicating-with-containers-on-docker-network](https://gitlab.com/mflash/docker-guides/-/tree/master/communicating-with-containers-on-docker-network)

-**See also**
+**Related**
 - [Inject env variables from docker-compose into Angular4 app](https://stackoverflow.com/a/45727380)
 - [Communication between multiple docker-compose projects](https://stackoverflow.com/questions/38088279/communication-between-multiple-docker-compose-projects)
 - [Wide open nginx CORS configuration](https://michielkalkman.com/snippets/nginx-cors-open-configuration/)